Power Generation Project

 Why doesn’t KPUB incentivize rooftop solar to increase generation?

-KPUB’s focus has been on helping educate customers about energy efficiency improvements before they consider solar energy.
+KPUB’s focus has been on helping customers educate themselves about energy efficiency improvements before considering solar energy.
 The idea is to reduce energy usage first and then consider solar if the customer wants to go further.
 The payback for residential solar is also relatively long.

 Building the plant will actually put KPUB in a better position to offer these types of programs to interested customers.
-If we have a power plant providing our power, KPUB will be directly incurring spot electricity prices and will be able to design programs and time-of-use rates that respond to the spot market.
+If we have a power plant providing our power, KPUB will incur spot electricity prices directly and will be able to design programs and time-of-use rates that respond to the spot market.

 Our current wholesale power agreements do not provide incentives for KPUB to reduce load during peak energy usage times.
-We could, of course, negotiate new agreements that do, but even then, those agreements would tend to be shorter term (three to five years), and it would be more difficult to design long-term energy efficiency and load control and response programs.
+We could, of course, negotiate new agreements that do, but even then, those agreements would tend to be shorter term (three to five years), and it would be more difficult to design long-term energy efficiency, load control, and response programs.

-What provisions will be made to prevent catastrophic outages at the plant?
-And what are those costs?
+What provisions will be made to prevent major plant outages, and what are their costs?

 We expect to be able to build this fund while maintaining stable, competitive rates for our customers.